George S. Clarke: World War II

 Shortly before the Japanese invasion of the Philippines, Colonel Clarke assumed command of the 57th Infantry Regiment of the Philippine Scouts.
-Under his leadership the 57th Infantry Regiment repulsed the first 11 attempts by 20 Japanese regiments to breach the Abucay Line, a defensive line protecting the Bataan Peninsula, the island fortress of Corregidor, and other valuable U.S. assets in the Philippines.
+Under his leadership, the 57th Infantry Regiment repulsed the first 11 attempts by 20 Japanese regiments to breach the Abucay Line, a defensive line protecting the Bataan Peninsula, the island fortress of Corregidor, and other valuable U.S. assets in the Philippines.

-Clarke left the Philippines under orders from Lieutenant General Jonathan M. Wainwright, a mere five hours before U.S. forces surrendered on the Bataan Peninsula.
+Colonel Clarke left the Philippines under orders from Lieutenant General Jonathan M. Wainwright, a mere five hours before U.S. forces surrendered on the Bataan Peninsula.
 He is regarded as the last US Army combat officer to leave the Philippines before their conquest by Japan on May 8, 1942.

-Upon his return to the United States the War Department assigned Clarke to numerous roles, including a role as a technical advisor to the 1945 film Back to Bataan.
+Upon his return to the United States the War Department assigned Colonel Clarke to numerous roles, including a role as a technical advisor to the 1945 film Back to Bataan.
 Actor John Wayne portrayed Clarke in the film.

-Death, Character, and Legacy
+Death and Character

 Colonel Clarke retired from the Army in 1946.
 He returned to Spokane and died there in 1968.
 He is interred at Greenwood Cemetery.